 You may be eligible for a Federal Parent Loan for Undergraduate Students (PLUS).
 You must be the biological or adoptive parent (or, in some cases, the stepparent) of the student for whom you are borrowing.
 You may borrow up to the total cost of education less any other financial aid received.
 To be eligible for the PLUS loan, the borrower must be considered credit-worthy.
 If the parent's loan application is denied, the student becomes eligible to borrow an additional Unsubsidized Stafford Loan of up to $5,000, depending on need and grade level.

 Students who have borrowed the maximum allowable under the Federal Stafford Loan program, but who need to borrow additional amounts may want to consider borrowing an alternative loan.
-Alternative loans are borrowed from a bank, and don't have the same restrictions as federal loans.
+Alternative loans are borrowed from a bank and don't have the same restrictions as federal loans.
 However, since they are education loans, they may include advantages that are similar to some of the federal education loans such as deferment options and lower interest rates.
 Alternative loans usually require a credit-worthy cosigner if the student does not have a favorable credit history and require certification by the school.
 The maximum borrowing limit is the annual cost of attendance minus all other financial aid received.

 To apply for an Alternative/Supplemental loan, you will need to research and choose a lender.
 You are welcome to use any lender.
-A sample of lenders that we know to have outstanding service and differing credit approval methodologies is provided on the back of this brochure and on line.
+A sample of lenders that we know to have outstanding service and differing credit approval methodologies is provided on the back of this brochure and online.
 There are 5 application components students and their cosigners must complete for an alternative loan.
-1) Initial application submission for credit check.
+1) Initial application submission for a credit check.
 2) Lender credit approval.
 3) Completion of a promissory note.
 4) Acceptance and completion of a Loan Disclosure.
 5) Completion of a Self-certification Form.
 The alternative loan process can take up to four weeks or longer for completion.
 The order in which these items are presented varies by lender.

 Your life insurance policy may have options for borrowing for education purposes.
 For more information, contact your insurance agent.